yanx4/Getting-and-Clearning-Data-Course-Project/CodeBook.md

 fBodyBodyGyroJerkMag-std() ;

-###step3: merge activity labels to the "All" data.
+###step3: merge activity labels to the "all" data.

 all: column-combined the data sets "subjects", "activityno", "meansd" as the final combined dataset.